-15 Ways to Get Over Jealousy in a Marriage and Make It Healthy
+How to Get Over Jealousy in a Relationship: 15 Ways

 Where does jealousy in a marriage come from?

 Jealousy is a perfectly normal emotion.
-As human beings, we’re constantly evaluating our environment and how it can serve our needs to improve our well-being.
+Humans constantly evaluate how our environment can serve our needs to improve our well-being.
 So-called negative emotions are simply trying to tell us that something isn’t meeting our needs.

-Sadly, we also experience illusions that dampen how we view the world and our situation.
+Sadly, we also experience illusions that dampen our view of the world and our situation.
 So, where you might find it threatening that your spouse has gone for dinner with a sexy friend, it can also be perfectly platonic.

 Nevertheless, jealousy in a marriage can be an occasional reminder not to take your partner for granted.
-Perhaps you need to make your partner feel valued again, and in return, your need for affection is fulfilled.
+Perhaps you need to make your partner feel valued again; in return, your need for affection is fulfilled.

-So, how to overcome jealousy and insecurity in a Marriage means understanding how you interpret situations around you.
+So, overcoming jealousy and insecurity in a marriage means understanding how you interpret situations around you.
 If you see particular situations as not meeting your needs or even harming the benefits of your relationship, jealousy is triggered.

 For example, if your partner spends less time with you or shows less intimacy, you might be jealous of the object or person taking your partner away.
 The complexity comes into play when what you perceive as a threat is not seen as an issue by your partner.